-Use the links below to get answers to some of the most frequently asked questions regarding Senior Health Plans or click here for our helpful video series.
+Use the links below to get answers to some of the most frequently asked questions regarding Senior Health Plans.

 No. You must be enrolled in both Medicare Parts A & B in order to be enrolled in our plan.
 However, while you are a member of Senior Health Plan you will only show your CommunityCare ID card.
 Keep your red, white, and blue Medicare card in a safe place in case you need it later.

 Most people are eligible to enroll in Medicare when they turn 65, although some people are eligible before age 65 due to a disability.
 You can submit an application for our plan beginning 3 months prior to your Medicare A & B effective date and your plan will begin on the same day as your Medicare.

 There may be other times when you can change your plan - for example, if you move out of your plan's service area, you would have a special election period to choose a plan in your new area.

 You can also change plans each year during the Annual Election Period.
 The Annual Election Period is October 15 through December 7 - any plan changes you make during this time go into effect January 1.